 Going for growth – the customer imperative

 Getting closer to customers has been important for all businesses looking to protect market share during the pandemic.
 But for those targeting revenue growth, gaining a deeper understanding of key customer drivers and historic purchasing trends and patterns has been essential.
-While some new product launches will be geared towards securing new customers, targeting your existing customer base – essentially a captive audience – is the obvious first route to consider.
+While some new product launches will be geared towards securing new customers, targeting your existing customer base – essentially a captive audience – is the apparent first route to consider.

 The data premium

-- interpret what motivates customers to buy,
+- Interpret what motivates customers to buy

-- when they buy most (and least – identifying down spending customer accounts can be one of the most fertile ways of driving revenue growth)
+- When they buy most (and least – identifying down-spending customer accounts can be one of the most fertile ways of driving revenue growth)

-- and when precious cross and upselling opportunities may exist – something that sales teams still working with spreadsheets simply cannot match.
+- And when precious cross and upselling opportunities may exist – something that sales teams still working with spreadsheets simply cannot match.

 Navigating the road ahead?